Joris Van Alphen

 Sant Cugat del Vallès, Barcelona, Spain

-Joris van Alphen (1987) is a photojournalist specializing in stories about nature and science.
+Joris van Alphen is a cinematographer and documentary photographer specializing in stories about nature and people.
 He is a Fellow of the International League of Conservation Photographers and a National Geographic Explorer.

-From camping in the canopy of a fig tree deep in the Amazon rainforest, to diving unexplored coral reefs in the northern Moluccas, Joris has extensive experience working in remote locations under challenging conditions.
+From camping in the canopy of a fig tree deep in the Amazon rainforest, to diving unexplored coral reefs in the northern Moluccas, Joris has extensive experience working in remote locations.
 Growing up with biologists as parents, he embarked on his first field expedition to Africa at the age of three.
 He went on to study biology himself, but left a career in science to become a full-time photographer and filmmaker.
 His work has since spanned five continents.

-Joris is based in Barcelona and originally from the Netherlands.
+Joris is based between Barcelona and Bristol, and originally from the Netherlands.

 - RC aerial